scmurdock/kafkacluster/README.md

 # kafka-console-producer --broker-list localhost:9092 --topic sean.test.topic
 >{"sensorpayload":test2}

-Watch the consumer terminal for the new message to appear.
+Watch the consumer terminal for the new message to appear